The triathlon transition.

 8. Energy Bars

 Again, for shorter distance races, liquids should be fine for nutritional supplementation, but if you plan on using bars or gels, make sure they are in a place where you can reach them.
+You can check out some of the best gels and chews for athletes.
 Some folks will use “non-chocolate” bars and stick pieces on their top tube for easy access. (some chocolate bars will melt and get rather messy) Some manufacturers have created handlebar packs for storing such items.
 And there are “gel belts” on the market for holstering gel packets primarily for the run.
 Whatever you use, make sure you practice using these items during your training.

 9. Check Your Tires